aolkin/cyberpunkred-importer/README.md

 - Import items such as clothing, gear, weapons, armor, and ammo
 - Import and install cybergear (the importer will pop up the installation prompt for each item)
 - Import NPCs to Mook Actors.
-NOTE: This functionality should be considered in beta as it has not been thoroughly tested and may break your Mooks.
-PLEASE make a copy of an existing Mook before trying to run an import on it, as the Mook may become corrupted and unusable if the import fails.
+This should be considered mostly functional now, but note that the importer will override the Mook sheet class to the player Character sheet class during the import, then restore it afterwards, to workaround a limitation in the CPR system implementation.

 Issues:
 - Only content from the core rulebook is supported, no DLC will be recognized.
+  Because the DLC content is paywalled and not part of the website, I cannot add the appropriate identifiers to this module to recognize that content without the help of the developer of the app.
 - No custom skills or items will be imported at this time.
 - Lifepath importing involves a lot of string parsing, so it relies on not having modified the structure of the lifepath text box on cyberpunkred.com.